Yann21/cookiecutter-exp-launcher/README.md

 some ideas:
 - Use Bayesian optimization instead of grid search for faster convergence (WandB).
 - Create your own EC2 instances instead of using the pricier Fargate.
+- Initialize a spot ECS cluster.
+- [...]

 ### Submit a Pull Request